 Patients with ABI that experience the following may benefit from this program:

-The inpatient unit for ABI provides 24-hour per day physician coverage and rehabilitation nursing services.
+The inpatient unit for ABI provides 24-hour per day medical coverage and rehabilitation nursing services.

 Interdisciplinary therapies such as occupational, physical, speech, recreation and respiratory therapy are available seven days per week.
 Your therapy will primarily take place Monday through Friday and based on goals is arranged on the weekend.